markomanninen/srrd-builder/work/docs/RESEARCH_LIFECYCLE_PERSISTENCE_PLAN.md

 ## Final Implementation Summary

-The Research Lifecycle Persistence implementation is **COMPLETE, TESTED, and PRODUCTION READY**.
+The Research Lifecycle Persistence implementation is **COMPLETE, TESTED, and IN BETA TESTING PHASE**.

 ### ✅ **What Has Been Successfully Delivered:**